Eyestrain seems to be part and parcel of our modern lifestyle where we seem to be staring at screens more and more.

 8. Consider getting glasses specifically for reading or computer use

 You can also consider getting eyewear that is specifically for activities like reading or computer use.
 If you are worried about your eyes and they bother you a lot, it’s best in any case to have them checked just to make sure that everything is okay.
-You may need reading glasses without realising and getting them can make your life so much better as tired eyes and headaches become a thing of the past!
+You may need reading glasses without realizing and getting them can make your life so much better as tired eyes and headaches become a thing of the past!

 If you do decide to go to the optometrist, make a list of the activities you do on a daily basis that could be affecting your eyes, as well as any underlying illnesses, medication or supplements you may be taking.
 These could also have an influence on your eyesight and eyestrain.